-Mice are used extensively for the purposes of scientific research, with over 2.8 million mice being used in the UK in 20161 alone.
-Increasing understanding of the potential triggers of mouse aggression could have a big welfare impact on a significant number of laboratory animals.
+Aggression in group-housed mice is a serious welfare concern.
+Mice are used extensively for the purposes of scientific research, with over 2.7 million mice being used in the UK in 2017 alone1.
+Further understanding of the factors influencing mouse aggression could have a significant positive welfare impact on a large number of animals.

-- Technicians are asked to observe group-housed male mice during daily routine cage checks and to record information on incidents of aggression over a consecutive four-week period.
+- Technicians observed group-housed male mice during daily routine cage checks and recorded information on incidents of aggression.

-- Technicans can claim up to ten hours Continual Professional Development (CPD) credits from the Institute of Animal Technology.
+- Technicians claimed ten hours of Continual Professional Development (CPD) credits from the Institute of Animal Technology.

-- A video tutorial which provides background information on the aims of the study, together with step-by-step instructions on how to collect and submit data can be viewed below.
+- Participants were invited to view a video tutorial that provided background information on the aims of the study, together with step-by-step instructions on how to collect and submit data.
 A written version of the instructions is given here.
 A summary of answers to frequently asked questions is given here.

-The tutorial slides, which provide guidance on how to complete the information required for each section of the study, are detailed in the table below.
+The tutorial slides provide guidance on how to complete the information required for each section of the study.
+The different sections of the video are detailed in the table below.

 |A1 - Consent||12-13|